jdichh/all-knowing-bot/README.md

 # The All-Knowing Bot
-A web application that uses ChatGPT-3.5.
+A chat bot that uses ChatGPT-3.5.
 I did this to further enhance my API data fetching knowledge, as well as SCSS.